 “Before-and-Afters” are so fun, and I love the way they demonstrate that every room has potential.
 Here’s a small sampling of transformational videos.
 It’s likely there’s a “before” photo somewhere in this mix that looks a lot like your house.
-Also see our You Tube feed for the latest posts.

 (Psst: If you prefer no music when the videos play, please lower the volume on your device.)

 Talk about a room with a view.
 Steve had snagged one of the city’s prized apartments, overlooking Gramercy Park.
 But the last thing Steve wanted was a glitzy makeover.
 His goal was to create a calm, zen-like home – exquisite in detail but not showy.
 My favorite things about this renovation are what we did “wrong” (real-estate rules one is never supposed to break): we made a 1BR into a studio and replaced the tub with a walk-in shower.
 Yet after it was done, the broker who’d sold the place walked in, looked around for one minute, and breathlessly exclaimed that he could double the price of investment.
 Fantastic.
 But Steve’s not selling.

 Mary’s garden-level Harlem home was beyond charming, with light flooding in from french doors at the back, and a lovingly curated collection of antiques.
 All she needed was a kitchen that fit the warm nest she’d created (plus some basics, like sorely-lacking storage and counter space, not to mention a dishwasher).
 The bridge faucet, curvy fridge and farm sink are right at home with Mary’s vintage dishes and canisters.